 Q-Call: Community Engagement

-Students will work with other local grassroots community-based nonprofits to help organize a yearly event that showcases emerging Southeast Asian American talents.
+Students work with local grassroots community-based nonprofits to help organize public events that showcase emerging Southeast Asian American talents (on hold due to Covid-19).

 Students help organize and promote an exhibit to explore the impact of April 30, 1975—the Fall of Saigon—on Vietnamese American artists of the new generation.
 These creative reflections toward personal struggles and memories demonstrate the effects of the Vietnam War on identity, family and community.
 The exhibit is oriented towards humanizing—providing texture to—the Vietnamese diasporic refugee experience from the inside-out.